+The fact that states were sometimes reluctant to issue guarantees to refugee students that they could return after their studies, even in cases where the skills they gained abroad would be useful, indicates a trepidation on the part of the young independent states of the political backlash being seen to favor “outsiders” over the needs of their own citizens might provoke.
+The 1967 conference paper titled Education and Training for African Refugees contains a note that is indicative of this attitude:

-independent countries in Africa, faced with a grievous array of their own problems, are understandably apprehensive of the possibility of becoming centers of concentration of volatile, politicized, and perhaps potentially dangerous young exiles, becoming more dangerous as their frustration at not being able to return home grows.
+Independent countries in Africa, faced with a grievous array of their own problems, are understandably apprehensive of the possibility of becoming centers of concentration of volatile, politicized, and perhaps potentially dangerous young exiles, becoming more dangerous as their frustration at not being able to return home grows.

-This underlines that even skilled migrants could be perceived first and foremost as a threat, not an asset.
-Note the shift from “refugee” to “exile” in this quotation to underscore the political involvement of the people in question, which, together with their youth and their preference for urban centers, rendered them into a potentially explosive time bomb.
-It is interesting how the trope of the refugees as threat to national stability is reframed, overwriting any tangible economic benefits the skilled African expats could bring.
-This fearmongering stands in sharp contrast to a general perception of the 1960s-70s in Africa as a time of an open-door policy towards refugees especially from unliberated areas.
-However, in terms of education, a discussion paper prepared by the IUEF in February 1967 titled “Educational Needs of the African Refugees in Relation to the Manpower Needs in Africa” decried the “reluctance of the free African governments to accept refugees into their countries.”
+This attitude underlines that even skilled migrants could be perceived as threats instead of assets.
+Note the shift from “refugee” to “exile” in this quotation to underscore the political involvement of the people in question, which, together with their youth and preference for urban centers, rendered them a potentially explosive time bomb.
+It is interesting how the trope of the refugees as a threat to national stability is reframed, overwriting any tangible economic benefits the skilled African expats could bring.
+This fearmongering contrasts sharply with a general perception of the 1960s–70s in Africa as a time of an open-door policy toward refugees, especially from unliberated areas.
+However, regarding education, a discussion paper prepared by the IUEF in February 1967 titled Educational Needs of the African Refugees in Relation to the Manpower Needs in Africa decried the “reluctance of the free African governments to accept refugees into their countries.”
 This was even more of a concern to the first countries of arrival for refugees from southern Africa, like present-day Lesotho or Botswana.

-Botswana (until 1966 known as British Bechuanaland) had been successfully hosting refugees from its white-ruled neighbors since 1957, acting as transit country including a network of safe houses and shifting departure points of underground routes to Tanzania and Zambia.
+Botswana (until 1966 known as British Bechuanaland) had been successfully hosting refugees from its white-ruled neighbors since 1957, acting as a transit country with a network of safe houses and shifting departure points linked to underground routes to Tanzania and Zambia.
 In fact, as Neil Parsons shows, hosting refugees became central to Botswana’s narrative of nationhood post-independence.
-However, when guerilla fighters sought refuge in Botswana in 1966-67, its welcoming attitude changed and self-preservation gained the upper hand.
+However, when guerilla fighters sought refuge in Botswana in 1966–67, its welcoming attitude changed, and self-preservation won out.
 At the time of the 1967 conference, Botswana went through a short period of being sensitive to the danger that refugees might pose to its existence as an independent country surrounded by white minority regimes.
-During the conference, Botswana saw itself as the first destination country along a refugee pipeline of people fleeing from apartheid South Africa, Namibia, and Rhodesia, not as country of final asylum.
-It therefore called for a political solution in the form of burden-sharing between African countries.
-As Mr. R. Mannathoko, the government representative from Botswana at the 1967 conference stated, according to the provisional summary records of the Second Meeting held at Africa Hall, his country, with just one million inhabitants, “could not allow itself to be diluted by a potential of 15 million refugees from Southern Africa and 4 million from Rhodesia.”
-The theoretical pan-African imperative of absolute support for independence movements was in fact undermined by a diversion of interests and an intense fear on the part of frontier countries: if apartheid were to prove unsuccessful, so the Botswanan representative, South Africa might expel its black population,
+During the conference, Botswana saw itself as the first destination country along a refugee pipeline of people fleeing from apartheid South Africa, Namibia, and Rhodesia, not as a country of final asylum.
+It, therefore, called for a political solution in the form of burden-sharing between African countries.
+As Mr. R. Mannathoko, the government representative from Botswana at the 1967 conference, stated, according to the provisional summary records of the Second Meeting held at Africa Hall, his country, with just one million inhabitants, “could not allow itself to be diluted by a potential of 15 million refugees from Southern Africa and 4 million from Rhodesia.”
+Differing interests and intense fear on the part of frontier countries undermined the theoretical pan-African imperative of absolute support for independence movements.
+If apartheid were to prove unsuccessful, as the Botswanan representative claimed, South Africa might expel its black population,